basho/basho_docs/source/languages/en/riakts/learn-about/advancedplanning.md

 {riak_field_v1,<<"FIELD_NAME">>,COLUMN_INDEX,COLUMN_TYPE,NULLABLE}
 ```

-The `key` information contains the columns used for the partition key, which defines how the data set is chunked and where the chunk data is co-located, and the local key which uniquely identifies the data within a chunk.
+The two `key_v1` entries correspond to the partion key and the local key.
+The first key contains the columns used for the partition key, which defines how the data set is chunked and where the chunk data is co-located, and the second key contains the local key which uniquely identifies the data within a chunk.
 These two sets of columns will mostly be the same, but the partition key will have an additional quantum definition for the timestamp column:

 ```sh
 {key_v1,[